Slow shutter speed does open up a whole world of possibilities as much as creative

 Setting Up and Taking the Shot

 Go as far as you can from the city if you wish to make nice flash painted images at outdoor locations.
-For indoor attempts simply shoot with no ambient light.
-Having said that, you can also try doing flash painting when there is a slight bit of twilight still lingering in the sky.
+For indoor attempts, simply shoot with no ambient light.
+Having said that, you can also try doing flash painting when a slight twilight still lingers in the sky.
 That adds a bit of spice you’re your images.

 Shutter speed to be used depends on the effect you want.
 Let’s say you are trying to flash paint a car parked out in the middle of nowhere.
 Use at least a 20 second exposure to start off.
 This should give you enough time to fire the flash at least 4-5 times (depending on the recycle time) and get a proper flash painted image.
 Again, the number of times you fire the flash will depend on the subject.
-If you are flash painting an old house you will need a longer shutter speed, about 10 minutes or even longer.
+If you are flash painting an old house, you will need a longer shutter speed, about 10 minutes or even longer.

-Please note, the aperture of the lens remains open for long durations when the exposure is made.so don’t set the ISO at too high a number.
-Most DSLRs can shoot at ISO 200 which is a good place to start.
+Please note the aperture of the lens remains open for long durations when the exposure is made.
+So don’t set the ISO at too high a number.
+Most DSLRs can shoot at ISO 200, which is a good place to start.
 You can adjust the ISO setting depending on the results.